yitzuliu/DissertationDemo/src/testing/vqa/README.md

 | 455506003 | What color is the disk? | green | ✅ | ❌ | ✅ | ❌ | ✅ |
 | 376667002 | What color are the stripes? | white | ❌ | ✅ | ✅ | ❌ | ❌ |

 **Analysis:** Color recognition is challenging for all models.
-SmolVLM2-Instruct and Moondream2 perform best with 4/6 correct answers each.
+SmolVLM2-Instruct performs best with 4/6 correct answers, followed by Moondream2 with 3/6 correct answers.

 #### **Count Questions (2 questions)**